Fair Debt Collection Practices Act

 (15) The false representation or implication that documents are not legal process forms or do not require action by the consumer.

-(16) The false representation or implication that a debt collector operates or is employed by a consumer reporting agency as defined by section 603(f) of this Act.
+(16) The false representation or implication that a debt collector operates or is employed by a consumer reporting agency as defined by section 1681a(f) of this title.

 A debt collector may not use unfair or unconscionable means to collect or attempt to collect any debt.
 Without limiting the general application of the foregoing, the following conduct is a violation of this section: